AlexandrosKap/dialogos/README.md

 ```

 The "split" command will create
-small csv files from a big CSV file.
+small CSV files from a big CSV file.
 What is does, in essense, is to split a CSV file in small parts.

 Example: